meltedcheesecat/AuraMagic/README.md

 This is just the First Wind Alpha release and I have many more features planned

-	Alpha Release 3

-		1) a NPC that spawns at the start, which has many quests and story rather than my help block

-		2) Elemental Armor. you will need to wear magic armor to use spells, this is to make the user more squishy

-		3) New NPC Spawn and Buff Wind Spell scroll

-		4) Crystal Farming (higher tier)

 	Alpha Release 4

+		1) Add to NPC that is stuck in Pot, better animation, more quests

+		2) Player Levels

+		3) Elemental Armor. you will need to wear magic armor to use spells, this is to make the user more squishy

+		4) New NPC Spawn and Buff Wind Spell scroll

+	Alpha Release 4

+		1) Crystal Farming (higher tier)

-		1) New Shield Other and Buff Other Wind Spell scroll (Support)
+		2) New Shield Other and Buff Other Wind Spell scroll (Support)

-		2) Aura Workbench
+		3) Aura Workbench

-    3) and more
+    4) and more